relativty/Relativty/README.md

 ### 1.1 Introduction
 This is an updated build guide to help people who recently discovered Relativty.
 It aims to explain how to build the minimum functional product, which can be further improved upon and modified to the individual's liking.
 The original build guide can still be found further below.

+            Following this guide to build a Relativty headset assumes basic understanding of electronics and programming Arduino boards.
+            A VR headset is a complex system and can be difficult to figure out what is not working if you get stuck with the build.
+            If you encounter any issues, join our Discord and ask for help, we are happy to assist.

 ### 1.2 ELECTRONICS